School van crash reported near Waco in York County

 Rescue crews are on the scene of a crash involving a school van on Road 9 near Waco.

-According to dispatch traffic, nine kids were in the van at the time of the wreck.
+According to dispatch traffic, a group of students were in the van at the time of the wreck.
 The driver was unresponsive afterward.
 The students were out of the van.
 The crash occurred a short time after noon.

 Dispatch traffic indicated the other vehicle is on fire.